Line Index Measurement in SSPP

 Global Continuum Fit

-The reason for dividing a spectrum into two regions is to avoid the continuum being placed at too high a level around the Ca II Triplet, due to the poor sky-line subtraction in this region in some cases.
-Fitting the entire range of a spectrum requires a high-order polynomial.
-As a result, the continuum on the red side of a spectrum will be artificially boosted due to the presence of poorly subtracted sky lines or noise spikes, if any.
+The reason for dividing a spectrum into two regions is to avoid the continuum being placed at too high a level around the Ca II Triplet, because of the poor sky-line subtraction in this region in some cases.
+Because fitting the entire range of a spectrum requires a high-order polynomial, the continuum on the red side of a spectrum will be artificially boosted due to the presence of any poorly subtracted sky lines or noise spikes.
 Use of a lower order polynomial fit to the red side avoids this potential problem.

 Local Continuum Fit